 At The Oaks at La Paloma, we’re more than happy to answer any questions you might have about our alcohol treatment program.
-Call our toll-free line to speak with a trained counselor and find out more about our Memphis treatment center.
+Call our24 hour, toll-free helpline to speak with a trained counselor and find out more about our Memphis treatment center.
+Please call now.

 2 “Beyond Hangovers.”
 NIAAA.
 2015